ad-freiburg/qlever/README.md

 The easiest way to find out the right command-line is to use the `qlever` CLI, which for each command prints the exact command-line it is going to execute.
-With the option `--show`, it will print the command-line without executing it.
+With the option `--show`, it will print the command-line without executing it, e.g., `qlever start --show`.

 # Using QLever as an embedded database